xinbenlv/proj-bravo-unnamed/README.md

 ### Features
 - [ ] show points of individual users
+- [ ] show how points was gained by individual users
 - [ ] show points of top 10 point-leader
 - [ ] submit in peer bonus
 - [ ] show latest peer bonus